 - The customer must dispose of electric products (old lights etc.) in compliance with the German Act on Electric and Electronic Devices.

 - Upon possible re-sale, the customer shall impose that duty on their contractual partner.

 - The customer must also dispose of packaging and transport securing devices.

-- The place of fulfilment and jurisdiction for disputes with entrepreneurs, bodies corporate organised under public law and public-law special funds shall be at our registered office; additionally, we may sue the customer and his registered office.
+- The place of fulfilment and jurisdiction for disputes with business people, legal entities under public law or special funds under public law shall be at our registered office.
+In addition, we are also entitled to sue the customer in the jurisdiction of their place of business.